snobu/destreamer/README.md

 This release would not have been possible without the code and time contributed by two distinguished developers: [@lukaarma](https://github.com/lukaarma) and [@kylon](https://github.com/kylon).
 Thank you!

+[Politecnico di Milano][polisite] students may want to use this fork over at https://github.com/SamanFekri/destreamer which is a specialized implementation of this project with automatic logon.

 ## What's new

 - Major code refactoring